4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

 * use only command line configuration
-* use only configuration pased from a script
+* use only configuration passed from a script
 * use command line configuration in combination with either .buster.json or with package.json

 ## Example Project Configuration